How to Turn Your Camper into a Tiny Farmhouse on Wheels

 Western Farmhouse Flair: Bringing in Camper Interior Design Western Details

-If you love the rugged charm of the American West, bring in camper interior design western touches like cowhide rugs, distressed leather, and vintage rodeo prints.
+Love the rugged charm of the American West?
+Bring in camper interior design western touches like cowhide rugs, distressed leather, and vintage rodeo prints.

-I added a thrifted horseshoe hook by the door and a little denim curtain on a rod—it gave my space that rustic western edge without feeling overdone.
+Adding a thrifted horseshoe hook by the door and a little denim curtain on a rod will give your space that rustic western edge without feeling overdone.
 Think farmhouse meets cowboy chic, and you’ve nailed the vibe.

 Playing with Color: Farmhouse-Inspired Camper Interior Design Color Schemes